dustywusty/dusty.wtf/content/posts/amsat-adventures-pt1/index.md

 <!--more-->

+I thought so too!

-Thought so too!
-So I got started here [https://makezine.com/projects/homemade-yagi-antenna/](https://makezine.com/projects/homemade-yagi-antenna/), learning about Yagi antennas and UHF FM -- I ended up just grabbing one on [ebay.](https://www.ebay.com/itm/116579153781)
+Getting started here [https://makezine.com/projects/homemade-yagi-antenna/](https://makezine.com/projects/homemade-yagi-antenna/) learning about Yagi antennas and UHF FM.
+We're not going to be able to transmit, but with line of sight we should be able to point this at one and potentially get something.
+I ended up getting this one from [ebay](https://www.ebay.com/itm/116579153781) instead of making my own.

-I wanted a tracking rig and I knew they existed, and were pretty expensive, but figured the antenna is light enough and folks are always doing projects like this..

-Enter [satran!](https://satran.danaco.se/specifications/) This project is amazing.

-It seems like a kit they sold at one time, but ended up [opensourcing.](https://satran.danaco.se/downloads/) The 3d files, the BOM, PCBs, part lists, all of it.

-Very cool folks!
+I'm going to find a tracking rig because I don't want to hold an antenna out on the plains, and I already don't know much about any of this.
+So let's make pointing the antenna not an issue.
+We know tracking rigs exist, but typically they are expensive and built to carry more weight.

+I'd like something I can break down and fit into my carry-on (travel for a potential future talk).
+My antenna is light and I am sure someone has a 3d printed something we can make work..

+Enter [Satran!](https://satran.danaco.se/specifications/) -- and these awesome folks went above and beyond.

-And other awesome internet people have put together [spreadsheets](https://docs.google.com/spreadsheets/d/1tgL_Klc7qYQEB_H5mjExTGCIgY_hv1UHhMzeUf3lJTk/edit?gid=0#gid) w/ places you can order all the parts online.
+It looks like a kit that they once sold, as of this writing they do not.
+But they opensourced and provide all the 3d model files, BOMs, PCBs, every part list, and some other cool internet people put together [spreadsheets](https://docs.google.com/spreadsheets/d/1tgL_Klc7qYQEB_H5mjExTGCIgY_hv1UHhMzeUf3lJTk/edit?gid=0#gid) with vendors you can order all the parts from online.

+Here is my progress w/ the 3d printed parts, basically the only thing I can do for right now.
+Next steps?
+I've ordered the PCBs, aluminum pieces, and electronic components.I should have everything in 2-3 weeks. 🤞🤞🤞🤞

 # 3d Printing